zvada/gracc/docs/index.md

 * [GRACC Collector](https://github.com/opensciencegrid/gracc-collector).
 An agent which runs on an existing Gratia collector that forwards raw usage records to GRACC.
 * [GRACC Monitoring Emails](https://github.com/opensciencegrid/gracc-email).
 Simple daily emails overview GRACC activity.
-* [GRACC Request Daemon](https://github.com/opensciencegrid/gracc-request).
+* [GRACC Request Agent](https://github.com/opensciencegrid/gracc-request).
 Agents that listen for replay requests from GRACC.
+* [GRACC Summary Agent](https://github.com/opensciencegrid/gracc-summary).
+Agents that request summary records from the Request Agent and forward the records back to the Logstash agent for storage in ElasticSearch
+* [GRACC Archiver](https://github.com/opensciencegrid/gracc-archive).
+Agents that listen on the RabbitMQ exchange for raw records and store them to disk in a gzip file.
+* [GRACC Backup Scripts](https://github.com/opensciencegrid/gracc-backup).
+A service that runs periodically on the same host as the Archiver which backs up the completed gzip files to external Tape.
+See [Backup Docs](dev-docs/backups/) for more details.